-During the fiscal year ended June 30, 2001, the members of the Board of Directors serving on the Finance and Audit Committee of the Board of Directors were Robert LeBuhn, David S. Barlow, Rolf A. Classon and A.M.
-"Don" MacKinnon, all of whom are considered "independent directors" as defined by Rule 4200 (a) (15) of the National Association of Securities Dealers listing standards.
-Mr. MacKinnon resigned from the Finance and Audit Committee in December 2000 when he retired from the Board of Directors and was replaced by Mr. Barlow.
+During the fiscal year ended June 30, 2003, the members of the Board of Directors serving on the Finance and Audit Committee of the Board of Directors were Robert LeBuhn, David S. Barlow and Rolf A. Classon, all of whom are considered "independent directors" as defined by Rule 4200 (a) (15) of the National Association of Securities Dealers listing standards.